-Lotus Community Gardens is an extension of Bahamas Lotus (BL) a nonprofit organization dedicated to increasing local knowledge about food-growing and the natural environment.
-The Lotus Community Gardens will be edible green spaces, containing vegetables, herbs and edible flowers and occasionally honey even a chicken or two.
-As gardeners will able to harvest their crops after fruiting or when they have reach maturity, the fruits and vegetables are to be harvested and shared with the community or cooked into delicious dishes for community events.
+Lotus Community Gardens is an extension of Bahamas Lotus (BL), a nonprofit organization dedicated to increasing local knowledge about food growing and the natural environment.
+The Lotus Community Gardens will be edible green spaces containing vegetables, herbs, edible flowers, and occasionally honey and even a chicken or two.
+Gardeners can harvest their crops after fruiting or when they have reached maturity.
+The fruits and vegetables are to be harvested and shared with the community or cooked into delicious dishes for community events.

 The mission of this initiative is:

-Lotus Community Gardens are intended to be in every subdivision and managed by the neighboring community for the benefit of local residents.
-The aim of this initiative is to acquire allotment within the different subdivisions to encourage local residents to grow their own food in their community.
+Lotus Community Gardens are intended to be in every subdivision and managed by the neighboring community to benefit residents.
+This initiative aims to acquire allotments within the different subdivisions to encourage local residents to grow their own food in their community.

 Some benefits of the edible garden initiative are:

 This initiative will be open to everyone – it’s for kids and adults of all ages to learn to grow food together.
-It’s an exciting, creative edible laboratory where we’re experimenting with organic, climate-friendly growing techniques, and harnessing local knowledge to experiment with produce.
+It’s an exciting, creative edible laboratory where we experiment with organic, climate-friendly growing techniques and harness local knowledge to experiment with produce.

 "The main health benefit of locally grown food is that it’s fresher.
 Fruits and vegetables begin to lose their nutrients within 24 hours of being picked, so fresher produce is more nutritious."

-Climate change projections indicate that hurricane seasons are becoming more normal and increasingly devastating.
+Climate change projections indicate that hurricane seasons are becoming more regular and increasingly devastating.
 Working land management sectors need to prepare for this future.
-Such events have caused severe damage to human life, settlement, local environment and, above all, to the economic sustainability of the seashores.
+Such events have caused severe damage to human life, settlement, local environment, and, above all, to the economic sustainability of the seashores.
 Floods/Surges have ruined agricultural land, destroyed livestock, displaced biodiversity, reduced value of human health, and demolished habitation.
 These unfortunate periodical incidents increase the vulnerability of communities, fracturing their sources of income and undermining their sustainability practices.
-Further to this, communities, time and again, adopt unsustainable income practices which are characterized by inadequate planning, inaccessible markets, lack of organizational skills and poor coping strategies.
-Hence, the need for a holistic intervention, in which disaster preparedness is combined with a mechanism that sustains and increases livelihood opportunities for the communities.
+Further to this, communities often adopt unsustainable income practices characterized by inadequate planning, inaccessible markets, lack of organizational skills, and poor coping strategies.
+Hence, there is a need for a holistic intervention in which disaster preparedness is combined with a mechanism that sustains and increases livelihood opportunities for the communities.

-Bahamas Lotus promotes sustainable living through, sustainable communities known as “Lotus Communities” by way of educating, designing, and building.
-These communities intend to focus on environmental and economic sustainability, social equity food security (agriculture and our marine ecosystems) with the ability for sustainable trade and export (local to international), clean water systems and cycles, clean renewable energy (production, storage, and distribution), disaster relief housing (sustainable temporary homes designed for hurricane recovery), affordable sustainable housing (low-income cat 5 hurricane rated homes).
+Bahamas Lotus promotes sustainable living through sustainable communities known as “Lotus Communities” by educating, designing, and building.
+These communities intend to focus on environmental and economic sustainability, social equity, food security (agriculture and our marine ecosystems) with the ability for sustainable trade and export (local to international), clean water systems and cycles, clean, renewable energy (production, storage, and distribution), disaster relief housing (sustainable temporary homes designed for hurricane recovery), affordable, sustainable housing (low-income cat 5 hurricane rated homes).

-The availability and price of fruits, vegetables, herbs, edible flowers, and other healthy food throughout the Commonwealth of The Bahamas are scarce and costly, thereby reducing the availability in low-income communities.
-Inflation and Food insecurity are influenced by natural disasters which destroy arable farmland, exorbitant import taxes and shipping costs.
-During the past decades, farming in The Bahamas has experienced a drastic decrease as young people migrate from Family Islands to New Providence to pursue college and career opportunities, leaving an ageing population of farmers who can no longer bear the demands of subsistence and commercial farming.
+The availability and price of fruits, vegetables, herbs, edible flowers, and other healthy food throughout the Commonwealth of The Bahamas are scarce and costly, reducing availability in low-income communities.
+Inflation and Food insecurity are influenced by natural disasters that destroy arable farmland, exorbitant import taxes, and shipping costs.
+During the past decades, farming in The Bahamas has experienced a drastic decrease as young people migrate from Family Islands to New Providence to pursue college and career opportunities, leaving an aging population of farmers who can no longer bear the demands of subsistence and commercial farming.

-Throughout history, community gardens have facilitated many different practices and processes such as fruit and vegetable cultivation, health benefits, food security, community participation, empowering the community, recreation, environmental education, and income generation.
-Recently, there has been a revival of community gardens to help mitigate the impacts of food shortages.
-Bahamas Lotus seeks to construct and establish three (3) Lotus Community Satellite Gardens, one (1) Lotus Agricultural Research Institute, satellite backyard gardens and community gardens for all age groups, ethnicities, races, incomes, and education levels.
-This will increase community ties, fellowship, and help sustain neighborhoods and improve families' health while building relationships among community members and creating a place to share information about bush medicine and Bahamian culinary dishes.
+Throughout history, community gardens have facilitated many practices and processes such as fruit and vegetable cultivation, health benefits, food security, community participation, community empowerment, recreation, environmental education, and income generation.
+Recently, community gardens have been revived to help mitigate the impacts of food shortages.
+Bahamas Lotus seeks to construct and establish three (3) Lotus Community Satellite Gardens, one (1) Lotus Agricultural Research Institute, satellite backyard, and community gardens for all age groups, ethnicities, races, incomes, and education levels.
+This will increase community ties and fellowship, help sustain neighborhoods, and improve families' health while building relationships among community members and creating a place to share information about bush medicine and Bahamian culinary dishes.

 Bahamas Lotus aims to provide opportunities for residents to become involved with Lotus Community Gardens.
 We hope to reduce the impact of food shortages throughout the country and strive to provide long-term food security by supporting local agriculture projects while improving economic, social, and environmental problems.